-Autonomous driving, vehicle networking, e-mobility and intelligent mobility concepts determine the strategies of the automotive industry and transport policy.
+Autonomous driving, networked vehicles, E-mobility and intelligent mobility concepts are determining the strategies being adopted by the automobile industry and transport policy.

-The course of study is designed for seven semesters and starts every semester.
-Students wishing to take this programme must have three months of pre-degree practical experience in a technical field or have gained experience of a similar nature while at school or during their vocational training.
+The programme takes seven semesters to complete and is offered every semester.
+Students wishing to take this programme must have pre-degree practical experience (German version) in a technical field or have gained experience of a similar nature while at school or during their vocational training.

 In semesters 1 to 3, the fundamentals of mathematics, computer science, electrical engineering, electronics and control engineering are taught in conjunction with basic knowledge of automotive engineering.

-In the second part of the course you will learn about the structure and function of modern electronic vehicle systems.
-This includes, for example, the structure, actuator and sensor technology or simulation and software functions of vehicle systems.
-In addition to the fixed specialist lectures, in the 4th and 6th semesters four elective modules can be chosen from an extensive module catalogue, depending on your interests and inclinations.
-In addition to the classic vehicle technology fields of knowledge, these modules include new mobility and drive concepts up to application areas of artificial intelligence and machine learning.
+In the second part of the programme, you will familiarise yourself with the structure and operation of modern electronic automotive systems.
+This covers the structure, actuator and sensor systems, or simulation and software functions of automotive systems.
+In the 4th and 6th semesters, you must take the obligatory lectures on specialist topics and can also choose four compulsory elective modules from a comprehensive catalogue of modules to suit your own particular interests and talents.
+These modules cover not only the classical fields of study for automotive engineering but also new mobility and powertrain concepts through to fields of application for artificial intelligence and machine learning.

 Prof. Dr.-Ing.
 Norbert Schreier